Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/6_Phylogenetics.rst

 Furthermore, homologous sequences can be **orthologous** or **paralogous** with respect to each other: "Where the homology is the result of gene duplication so that both copies have descended side by side during the history of an organism, (for example, alpha and beta hemoglobin) the genes should be called paralogous (para = in parallel).
 Where the homology is the result of speciation so that the history of the gene reflects the history of the species (for example alpha hemoglobin in man and mouse) the genes should be called orthologous (ortho = exact)." -- `W. Fitch <https://doi.org/10.2307/2412448>`__.
 Homologous sequences that have been transfered between species are xenologs.

-One of the most important implications for phylogenetics is that **only sets of orthologous sequences are expected to reflect the underlying evolution of species**, whereas a set of homologous genes (including orthologs, paralogs and xenologs) can be informative about the evolutionary relationship between (gene duplication within/among species and horizontal gene transfer).
+One of the most important implications for phylogenetics is that **only sets of orthologous sequences are expected to reflect the underlying evolution of species**, whereas a set of homologous genes (including orthologs, paralogs and xenologs) can be informative about the evolutionary relationship between species (gene duplication within/among species and horizontal gene transfer).
 Orthologous genes, as compared to paralogs, are also more likely to share the same function.

 Advanced reading:
 Note that inferring orthology, building a species tree from a set of orthologous genes and assuming functional conservation among orthologous genes is not as straight forward as it seems.
 For more information, see for example: `Gabaldon and Koonin, 2013 <https://doi.org/10.1038/nrg3456>`__.